Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 Players who Appear in the Real Majors

 Players with no history in the WLB who appear in a real major league game will be added to our Free Agent List at the completion of the World Series.
 The Commissioner will provide a list of such players prior to their addition.
+(Players who have already been added to the existing draft pool will added via the draft.)

 Posted International Professional Players